ali-kishk/AmpliconNet/README.md

 Here we try to do Machine learning taxonomic assignment using LSTM model OR CNN using CGR.

 The database we use for modeling is SILVA 16S RNA.
-Here a small sample of it for testing.
+Here a small sample of it for testing SILVA_132_dump.fasta .

+Currently we will model Genus level classification.

 For full training you can download the whole data from here: https://www.arb-silva.de/fileadmin/silva_databases/release_132/Exports/SILVA_132_SSURef_Nr99_tax_silva.fasta.gz